openhab/openhab-docs/configuration/blockly/rules-blockly-standard-ext.md

 ## Math

 The Math section mainly consists of standard Blockly blocks.

-two new math blocks were added for bitwise operations:
+Two new math blocks were added for bitwise operations:

 ### Bitwise operators